surfmachine/notes/README.md

 Welcome to surfmachine / notes
 ===============================================================================

-Here are personal day to day notes, used for work.
+Here are some personal day to day notes, used for my work.
 Feel free to reuse.